 Student Experiential Learning and Specializations

-The Allard School of Law offers a broad range of student experiential learning opportunities: spend a term clerking at a provincial court, provide legal advice to indigenous clients in a supervised clinical setting in the downtown eastside, take a course with a leading expert in tax law, participate in an intensive course with a visiting scholar.
+The Allard School of Law offers a broad range of student experiential learning opportunities: provide legal advice to clients of low to moderate income who identify as women with a focus on family law matters, spend a term clerking at a provincial court, provide legal advice to indigenous clients in a supervised clinical setting in the downtown eastside, take a course with a leading expert in tax law, participate in an intensive course with a visiting scholar.
 Students may complete academic specializations.
 We offer a Specialization in Natural Resources and Environmental Law, a Specialization in Aboriginal Law, a Specialization in Law & Social Justice and a Concentration in Business Law.

 Internationally Recognized Faculty